Katas/chip8c/README.md

 ## Warnings
 * It still doesn't work well enough to use due to some bug(s), presumably in chip8.c
+* test.c is very basic and finds only the most obvious errors in the instructions

 ## Future improvements
 * Fix the bug that makes it not work properly